xpgram/advance-wars/src/00 - Todo List.md

 # Next Big Objectives

+- [ ] Add a new control script: L to next orderable unit For my own personal convenience.

 - [x] Keys has some issue where Ctrl literally *is* iRow1 and Shift literally *is* iRow0; has to be a bit-flagging issue.
 I made the wrong assumptions about JS numbers once, that honestly could be it.
 64-bit vs 32-bit I think it was.

 - [ ] BattleSceneController - Comprehensive refactor, baby!